Quincy Promes

-Quincy Anton Promes (born 4 January 1992) is a Dutch professional footballer who plays as a forward or attacking midfielder for Russian Premier League club Spartak Moscow.
-He is a former Netherlands national team player.
+Quincy Anton Promes (born 4 January 1992) is a Dutch former professional footballer who played as a winger or forward.
+He is currently imprisoned while appealing convictions for aggravated assault and drug trafficking.

-Promes started his career with Twente in 2011 where he spent three seasons before moving to Russian club Spartak Moscow in the summer of 2014.
-That year he also won his first senior cap for the Netherlands in March 2014, in a 2–0 friendly defeat against France.
-Promes won his first major honour in 2017 as Spartak were crowned Russian Premier League champions.
-He was named Footballer of the Year in Russia in 2017 and finished the 2017–18 season as Russian Premier League top scorer.
-In total, he amassed 135 appearances and scored 66 goals over a four-year stint with Spartak.
+Quincy started his career with Twente in 2011 where he spent three seasons before moving to Russian club Spartak Moscow in the summer of 2014.
+That year he also won his first senior cap for the Netherlands.
+Promes won his first major honor in 2017 as Spartak were crowned Russian Premier League (RPL) champions.
+He was named Footballer of the Year in Russia in 2017 and finished the 2017–18 season as RPL top scorer.
+In total, he amassed 135 appearances and scored 66 goals over his initial four-year stint with Spartak.

 He signed for Spanish club Sevilla in 2018 for a reported €20 million but struggled for form there.
-Promes returned to his native Netherlands in the summer of 2019 by signing for his boyhood club Ajax, where he regained form and was a key player.
-He then represented the Netherlands at UEFA Euro 2020.
+In 2019, Promes signed for his boyhood club Ajax, where he regained form and was a key player.
+He played for the Netherlands at UEFA Euro 2020.
+Promes moved back to Spartak in 2021, and became the top scorer in Spartak's modern era two years later, as well as top foreign scorer in the history of RPL.

-Promes moved back to Spartak Moscow in 2021 amidst legal complications unrelated to football, as a result of which he was also forced to pause his international career.
+Promes has been subjected to criminal procedures during his career.
+In 2020, he was detained over a stabbing incident and subsequently found guilty of aggravated assault in 2023.
+Later that year, Promes was criminally charged for being involved in cocaine trafficking and found guilty in 2024.
+Russia has no extradition treaty with the Netherlands, which had enabled him to continue playing for Spartak until his 2024 arrest in the United Arab Emirates.
+Soon after being released under the condition of temporarily remaining in the country, Promes joined Dubai United.
+On 20 June 2025, Promes was extradited to the Netherlands on the request of the Dutch prosecutors.